-This week we have a new top tip.
-It’s all about getting down to business with a customer in-store.
+This week we have a new top tip from our retail sales training.
+This week it's from our courses on opening the sale and it’s all about getting down to business with a customer in-store.

 It’s important to not step into this too early.
 For instance, don’t immediately ask a customer if they need help with anything - make sure the first question is non-business related.